xini/silverstripe-matrixfieldgroup/README.md

 # silverstripe-matrixfieldgroup

+**This is an archived project and is no longer maintained.
+Please do not file issues or pull-requests against this repo.
+If you wish to continue to develop this code yourself, we recommend you fork it or contact us.**

 Adds a field group that lets you add form field in a table like div structure

 ## Requirements